bkessler-splunk/trello2status/README.md

 SEND EMAIL will use mailto: to open your preferred email tool.
 From there you can review and make any changes.
 You can also update the trello board with changes and refresh to get the change.

+If you put a ! at the beginning of a line in a card comment, it will be removed from the email as a comment for you

 SEND EMAIL has a max char limit, and will alert you if you simply need to copy the email text over to the new email.

 Still ironing out some token logic.
 If a token is not resolving, toggle it between Status and Meeting Notes and back, usually fixes it